mirror12k/Carbon-web-framework/README.md

 The Carbon::Nanotube router is recommended for use with it, however the api is incredibly simple and you can quickly write your own router

+for more information, read the comments in https://github.com/mirror12k/Carbon-web-framework/blob/master/Carbon.pm or view some of the test files

 ## Carbon::Fiber
 An efficient generic router which allows text or regex routes to basic file directories, subroutines, or mapping to other routes with optional route arguments